 The NMPA regulates drugs, medical devices and cosmetics in China, responsible for the safety supervision and management of the same from registration and manufacturing to post-market risk management.
-Technology and devices, including software if it falls into the scope of drug or medical device, is also subject to the regulation and supervision by the NMPA and its subordinate branches.
+Technology and devices, including software that falls into the category of a drug or medical device, are also subject to regulation and supervision by the NMPA and its subordinate branches.